 The templates in django-registration-redux assume you have a base.html template in your project's template directory.
-This base template should include a title, meta, and content block.
-The title block should allow customization of the <title> tag.
-The meta block should appear within the <head> tag to allow for custom <meta tags for security reasons.
-The content block should be within the <body> tag.
+This base template should include a title block and a content block.
 Other than that, every template needed is included.
 You can extend and customize the included templates as needed.
 Some of the templates you'll probably want to customize are covered here: